kencrocken/getting-and-cleaning-course-project/CodeBook.md

 * Its activity label.
 * An identifier of the subject who carried out the experiment.

-For the purposes of this project the Triaxial Acceleration and Triaxial Angular were not needed.
+The data set was provided as a zipped file and the instructions were to unzip the file into the working directory of RStudio - such that a script will assume the appropriate files are in the working directory.

-The data set was provided as a zipped file and there were instructions to unzip the file into the working directory of RStudio - such that a script will assume the appropriate files are in the working directory.
+For the purposes of this project the Triaxial Acceleration and Triaxial Angular were not needed - such data was contained in the Inertial Signals directories of the data set.

-The file structure of the data set is as follows:
+The assumed file structure of the data set is as follows:
 ```
 /Working Directory
 └──UCI HAR Dataset